As your Representative for District 29, I will continue to fight for:

 Adequately funding all levels of education, including K-12 and higher education;

-Funding for research-based literacy and mathematics programs;
+Funding for research-based literacy and mathematics programs and innovative new programs like coding;

 Recognizing the value of a well-rounded education that addresses the whole child and the need for resources across the full spectrum of education, including the arts, to ensure that each and every child in New Mexico has the opportunity to succeed in the field of their choice;